What is ICSC?

 What is the requirement for receiving an ambassador certificate?

 A certificate will be issued to active ambassadors only.
-You qualify as an 'active ambassador' if you have at least one pre-final round participant associated with your ambassador profile.
+You qualify as an 'active ambassador' if you have at least one Pre-Final Round participant associated with your ambassador profile.
 Please inform participants to select your name during the submission process or forward your personal ambassador submission link.

 Where/How can I get my ambassador certificate?